mouradof/instamint/docs/sprint/sprintReviewTeam.md

 ## Conclusion

 - The sprint successfully enhanced project setup, documentation, and user authentication features, laying a solid foundation for further development.
 The introduction of a CI workflow marks a significant step towards ensuring code quality and security, setting the stage for future enhancements.

+---
+# Sprint 2

+## Basic Information

+- **Sprint:** 2
+- **Review Date:** 20/05/2024
+- **Participants:** Yani Haouili

+## Sprint Goals

+- Improve session management and user experience on the profile page
+- Enhance security features related to user sessions and data management
+- Introduce new profile customization options

+## Deliverables

+### Completed Features

+1. **Session Management Enhancements**
+   - **Description:** Implemented persistent sessions to maintain user connectivity even after refreshing the page.
+Included logout functionalities to securely disconnect users.
+2. **Profile Page Improvements**
+   - **Description:** Updated the profile page with fixes and style adjustments for a better user experience.
+Added functionalities to display user posts and manage profile editing more effectively.
+3. **Profile Deletion and Editing**
+   - **Description:** Introduced a feature for automatic profile deletion after 30 days of inactivity to maintain database integrity.
+Enhanced the profile editing process to be more user-friendly.
+4. **Customization Options**
+   - **Description:** Provided options for users to choose either a default or random profile and cover photos, allowing for greater personalization.

+### Unfinished Features

+- **Profile and Cover Photo Selection**
+  - **Description:** The full integration of the profile and cover photo selection feature is still in progress and needs to be completed in the next sprint.

+## Challenges and Blockages

+- **Challenges:**
+  - Implementing comprehensive session management that remains stable across different user actions and page refreshes.
+- **Blockages:**
+  - Delays in API availability hindered progress on features related to post management on user profiles.

+## Feedback and Discussion

+- **General Discussion on Achievements and Challenges**
+  - The participants reviewed the improvements made in session stability and user interface enhancements.
+Discussion also covered the delays caused by API availability issues, affecting timely feature completions.

+## Action Plan

+- Finalize the integration of profile and cover photo selections to ensure all profile customization features are functional.
+- Continue to improve the backend APIs to support stable and efficient data retrieval and management for user profiles.

+## Conclusion

+- The second sprint focused on refining user interaction with the profile page and enhancing security and personalization features.
+While significant progress was made, the need to address API availability and complete pending features remains a priority for the next sprint.